• Skip to primary navigation

 Friends Art Lab is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-• Mortar and pestle (ours is from Costco many years ago, but the one linked here looks very similar as it has shallow sides which are perfect for kids)
+• Mortar and pestle – ours is from Costco many years ago, but the one linked here looks very similar as it has shallow sides which are perfect for kids

-A mixed assortment of colorful candy hearts.
+A mixed assortment of colorful candy hearts ready for the candy heart activity.

 I am smiling just typing this because this activity is just so, so fun.